Svdvoort/xnat-dockers/README.md

 # xnat-dockers

-Dockers that run on XNAT
+Analysis pipeline dockers for XNAT

+# Dockers

+## dwipy

+[Dwipy](https://github.com/Svdvoort/dwipy) is a diffusion (pre-)analysis pipeline, that is mainly focused on extracting the necessary metadata from diffusion DICOM images.